isiddique2024/Page-Table-Injector/README.md

 ### Hyperspace Allocation Technique

-The hyperspace allocation method represents one of the more advanced stealth techniques in PM-Mapper:
+The hyperspace allocation method represents one of the more advanced stealth techniques in PT-Injector:

 #### What is Hyperspace?